RefurbishedCommodore/Amiga500/Assy 312510/Artwork 312513 REV 6A/Ser.No. 1/README.md

 *"A picture is worth a thousand words"*

-Below is a collection of pictures of the final result of the refurbishment of this C64.
+Below is a collection of pictures of the final result of the refurbishment of this Amiga 500.
 Hope you like it!
 Click to enlarge!

 </div>